Dr Alastair Smith

-Group research will be supported and structured by one 2-hour, and one 1-hour, workshop per week.
+Group research will be supported and structured by two, 2-hour workshops per week.
 These will be facilitated by the module leader and guest experts from within and outside the university.
 We will adopt different practices from student presentations based on research, to mini-lectures and informal discussions, depending on our needs.
 While some of the first weeks will be structured around key themes (place-based sustainability, local governance institutions, urban structural economic history, austerity etc), the latter weeks will be decided on the basis of student interest (for example, issues of physical planning or social diversity and social sustainability, the role of art and culture, urban ecology etc).

 As group understanding of the current SD situation in Coventry is created, students will individually draw on this knowledge to create a third and final piece of assessment: a evidence-based policy or project proposal for furthering the SD agenda in the city.